aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/docs/demo-presentation.md

-# Demo Presentation Guide: Dual Observability with AgentCore
+# Demo Presentation Guide

-This guide provides a step-by-step walkthrough for presenting the dual observability tutorial, combining Amazon Bedrock AgentCore with CloudWatch and Braintrust.
+This guide provides step-by-step preparation and presentation instructions for demonstrating dual observability with Amazon Bedrock AgentCore, CloudWatch, and Braintrust.

+For the actual demo scenarios and walkthroughs, see [Demo Guide](../scenarios/demo-guide.md).

 ## Pre-Demo Checklist